 # Filter the DataFrame to only retain rows with wait times shorter than 50 mins head(filter(df, df$waiting < 50))

 SparkDataFrames support a number of commonly used functions to aggregate data after grouping.
-For example we can count the number of times each waiting time appears in the faithful dataset.
+For example you can count the number of times each waiting time appears in the faithful dataset.

-# We can also sort the output from the aggregation to get the most common waiting times waiting_counts <- count(groupBy(df, df$waiting)) head(arrange(waiting_counts, desc(waiting_counts$count)))
+# You can also sort the output from the aggregation to get the most common waiting times waiting_counts <- count(groupBy(df, df$waiting)) head(arrange(waiting_counts, desc(waiting_counts$count)))

 SparkR provides a number of functions that can be directly applied to columns for data processing and aggregation.
 The example below shows the use of basic arithmetic functions.

-# Convert waiting time from hours to seconds. # Note that we can assign this to a new column in the same DataFrame df$waiting_secs <- df$waiting * 60 head(df)
+# Convert waiting time from hours to seconds. # You can assign this to a new column in the same DataFrame df$waiting_secs <- df$waiting * 60 head(df)

 SparkR exposes most of MLLib algorithms.
 Under the hood, SparkR uses MLlib to train the model.